dastels/dastels.github.io-src/content/pages/about.md

 I've been programming and hacking hardware in some fashion for about 30 years, on many systems in too many languages to remember.
 I'm the guy originally behind the idea that turned into sSpec (for Smalltalk) and then rSpec.
 I've written books on extreme programming, and test driven development.
 I've written articles, and spoken at conferences.
 Mostly I like hacking on code and hardware and using software to solve problems.
 Preferably hard problems.

+Since working for SteelSeries, I've rekindled my love of working with hardware, especially embedded systems.
+This is the stuff I started my career with.
+These days it means things liek Arduino, Raspberry Pi, and specifically the boards from Adafruit.
+I've been writing extensively for [Adafruit](https://learn.adafruit.com) since late 2017, and for HackSpace magazine since mid 2018.

 ### Food

 I've been interested in food and cooking since I was a teen.
 I started out by teaching myself to cook Chinese food using cooking shows and cookbooks (Wok with Yan out of Vancouver...
 Steven Yan, not Martin Yan).